shizunge/gantry/README.md

 shellcheck src/*.sh tests/*.sh
 ```

-Majority of the configuration options are covered by end-to-end tests.
-See [tests](./tests/README.md) folder about how to run tests.
+[The tests folder](./tests) contains end-to-end tests, which cover the majority of the configuration options.

 ## Contacts